AdobeDocs/analytics.en/help/admin/admin/reporting-activity-manager/reporting-activity-cancel-requests.md

 ---
 # Cancel reporting requests in the Reporting Activity Manager

+{{release-limited-testing}}

-You can cancel reporting requests in order to fix capacity issues during peak reporting times.
+The [!UICONTROL Reporting Activity Manager] enables administrators to quickly diagnose and cancel reporting requests in order to fix reporting capacity issues during peak reporting times.

-When you cancel requests, you can also choose to restrict the requests for a given time period.
+Consider the following when cancelling reporting requests:

-You can cancel specific requests, cancel all requests from a specific user, or cancel all requests related to a specific project.
+* You can cancel specific requests, cancel all requests from a specific user, or cancel all requests related to a specific project.

+* When you cancel requests, you can also choose to restrict the requests for a given time period.

+For more information about Reporting Activity manager, including key benefits and permission requirements, see [Reporting Activity Manager overview](/help/admin/admin/reporting-activity-manager/reporting-activity-overview.md).

 ## Cancel specific requests